 - 10 Digital IOs and 10 Analog inputs (multiplexed with Digital IOs)

 - Plugs directly to the router or PC

 - Easy to use Web interface with point and click Relay/GPIO control (please see pictures below)

 - Human readable commands over TELNET.
 Works with any off the shelf TENET client(please see pictures below)

 - Programmable with almost any language

-- Built in unique MAC address and configurable identification string
+- Built-in unique MAC address and the configurable identification string

 - Automated test fixtures